Will North Carolina cover the spread vs. Northern Iowa? Betting Trends, Record ATS

 Additional North Carolina vs Northern Iowa Insights & Trends

-- Last year, the Tar Heels put up 76.2 points per game, 6.3 more points than the 69.9 the Panthers allowed.
+- Last year, the Tar Heels scored 76.2 points per game, 6.3 more points than the 69.9 the Panthers allowed.

-- North Carolina had an 8-11 record against the spread and a 17-5 record overall last season when scoring more than 69.9 points.
+- North Carolina went 8-11 against the spread and 17-5 overall last season when scoring more than 69.9 points.

-- The Panthers' 70.1 points per game last year were only 0.8 fewer points than the 70.9 the Tar Heels gave up.
+- The Panthers put up just 0.8 fewer points per game last year (70.1) than the Tar Heels gave up to opponents (70.9).

-- When it scored more than 70.9 points last season, Northern Iowa went 6-5 against the spread and 7-6 overall.
+- Northern Iowa put together a 6-5 ATS record and a 7-6 overall record last season in games it scored more than 70.9 points.

 Bet on this or any college basketball matchup at BetMGM